MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/cloud-scripting/cloud-scripting-setup-in-uploader.md

 keywords: Microsoft Mesh, scripting, cloud scripting, visual scripting, coding
 ---

-# Cloud scripting basic concepts
+# Cloud scripting setup in the Mesh Uploader

 Mesh Scripting setup information

-In order to use Mesh Scripting, which you'll do throughout Chapter 3, you'll be creating and deploying a service called MeshApp.
+When you use Mesh Cloud Scripting, you create and deploy a service called MeshApp.
 This service contains the C# code that supports multiplayer interactivity and is built and deployed automatically when you upload your Environment to Mesh.

 Make sure you have the following installed:

 Azure CLI 2.40.0.